 Mmm, rich, luscious, creamy chocolate!
 I know – I’ve probably got you longing for a square of your favorite chocolate right now.
+Find out the benefits of dark chocolate and what it could do for your health.

-Would it surprise you that chocolate has not always evoked this response?
 Prior to a couple hundred years ago, cacao – the primary ingredient in chocolate – was chiefly prized for its medicinal properties.
 Then, as chocolate grew in popularity and availability, people began enjoying it as a food.
 In recent years, science and the medical community are coming back around to explore the amazing health benefits of chocolate.

 But not just any chocolate will do.
 When it comes to the health benefits of chocolate, bitter is better.
 Cacao in its purest form is bitter and cacao is what offers all the great health payoffs.
 So, if you want to experience these health benefits, you’ll have to reach for dark chocolate with 70% or higher levels of cacao.